rskanchi/consensusClustR/consensusWorkflow.md

 # Analysis setup

-Open the `<project_name>.R` file from your project folder and provide values for the consensus clustering arguments.
+***Open the `<project_name>.R` file from your project folder and provide values for the consensus clustering arguments.*** This is the most crucial step because these parameters determine the stability, number, and structure of the clusters you’ll discover.
+If you have mixed features (continuous and categorical), please feel free to write custom distance functions for the arguments `sample.dist.method` and `expr.dist.method`.

 Choose one of the following methods based on your computing environment: